 The key is the R script https://github.com/yihui/oldblog_xml/blob/master/convert.R, which converts the WordPress XML file to Markdown posts and cleans them.
 Before you run this script on your XML file, you have to adjust a few parameters, such as the XML filename, your old WordPress site’s URL, and your new blog’s URL.

 Note that this script depends on the Exitwp tool.
 If you do not know how to run Exitwp, please use the online tool I mentioned before (travis-exitwp), and skip the R code that calls Exitwp.

 The Markdown posts should be fairly clean after the conversion, but there may be remaining HTML tags in your posts, such as

 <blockquote>.
-You will need to manually clean them if there exist any.
+You will need to manually clean them, if any exist.

 The RViews blog (https://rviews.rstudio.com), the RStudio blog (https://blog.rstudio.com), and Karl Broman’s blog (http://kbroman.org).
 The RViews blog took me a few days.
 The RStudio blog took me one day.
 Karl Broman’s blog took me an hour.↩︎